Solution | Distribution Spatial Footprint#

 Compute requested isochrones per location using the selected API service.

-(If customer data is provided) Identify and count the customers located within your distribution network isochrones.
+If you’ve provided customer data, identify and count the customers located within your distribution network isochrones.

 Walkthrough#